 Under Article 358 Quarter, legal persons governed by public law are not generally considered to be liable for VAT in respect of activities or transactions carried out as public authorities, including when they receive royalties, contributions or payments in connection with these activities or transactions, unless their non-taxation leads to distortions of competition.

-For more information about the requirement of carrying out an economic activity independently, see Section 2.4.
+For more information about the requirement of carrying out an economic activity independently, see [2.4]Section 2.4[end].

 Mandatory Registration Threshold